Insuring New Car Models: Everything You Need to Know

 Based on MoneyGeek’s analysis, the cheapest new car models to insure are:

 Driving a more expensive model can lead to higher insurance premiums.
-New car models that tend to be faster than other cars are also more expensive to cover because they’re seen as riskier to insure.
+Not only are they more expensive to repair if anything happens, but new car models that tend to be faster than other cars are also more expensive to cover because they’re seen as riskier to insure.

 MoneyGeek evaluated average insurance premiums for different new car models and found that the most expensive to insure are: